 The American Bar Foundation offers four summer research fellowships for minority undergraduate students interested in pursuing graduate study in the social sciences.
 The students are assigned to an American Bar Foundation Research faculty member with multidisciplinary academic training in law, sociology, psychology, political science, economics, history, and anthropology.
 Fellows will work at the American Bar Association Offices in Chicago, Illinois for 35 hours a week for a period of 8 weeks.
 Each student will receive a stipend of $3,600.
 Student must indicate they will be pursuing social/human services in their graduate work.

-Deadline: Deadline for summer 2015 is February 15th, 2015.
-Application details are outline on the scholarship site.
+Deadline: Applications available Fall 2016.
+Application details are outlined on the scholarship site.
 Specific to African American, Hispanic/Latino, Asian, Native American, or Puerto Rican students , as well as other individuals who will add diversity to the field of law and social science.
 Student must be at sophomore or junior grade level and have at least a 3.0 GPA.
 Students should review all application procedures on website.

 American Hotel and Lodging Educational Foundation

 The American Hotel and Lodging Educational Foundation has 10 different scholarships that cover a wide range of programs in the Hotel/Hospitality field.
 They also have school nominated scholarship programs.

 Deadline: May 1st application becomes available in January 2017.

 American Institute of CPA Scholarship for Minority Accounting Students